Article 6 of the Paris Agreement

-According to the reporting requirements to the UNFCCC secretariat, countries who wish to transfer emission reductions internationally – so called Internationally Transferred Mitigation Outcomes (ITMOs) – must report on and adjust for these.
-Such adjustment is called corresponding adjustment and is crucial to prevent double counting of emission reductions between countries.
+According to the reporting requirements to the UNFCCC secretariat, countries who wish to transfer mitigation outcomes (emission reductions and removals) internationally must report on and adjust for these in their respective emission balance, which is crucial to prevent double counting of mitigation outcomes.

 Three forms of cooperation within Article 6

-- Article 6.2 states that countries can cooperate and transfer mitigation outcomes between each other to achieve the objectives of their climate plans (so-called Nationally Determined Contributions, NDCs).
+- Article 6.2 states that countries can cooperate and transfer mitigation outcomes between each other to achieve the objectives of their climate plans.